SantiTabbach/pkf/utilities/LOCAL_STORAGE_UTILITY.md

 /**
  * Creates a function to retrieve data from localStorage.
- * @param key - The localStorage key.
+ * @param key - The key for the localStorage item.
  * @param raiseException - Whether to throw an exception on error.
- * @returns A function to retrieve the data.
+ * @returns A function that retrieves the data.
  */
 export const createRetrieveData = (key: LS_KEYS, raiseException = false) => {
 	return () => {
 		try {
 			const value = retrieveData(key);
 			logSuccess(key, 'retrieved');
-			return value ?
-JSON.parse(value) : null;
+			return value;
 		} catch (error) {
 			handleError(key, error, raiseException, 'retrieving');
 		}